AFFAN-AHMAD/carRental-client/README.md

 please go to https://car-rental-project-by-affan.netlify.app/ for demo

-for backend, please got to https://github.com/AFFAN-AHMAD/carRental-server
+for backend, please go to https://github.com/AFFAN-AHMAD/carRental-server